The Analytics Copilot for Content Marketing Teams

 Leadership wants to know if content drives pipeline.
 ClimbPast tracks the path from ranking improvements to search clicks to conversions, giving you a clear ROI story.

-Find high-impact content opportunities automatically
+Find high-impact content opportunities in your own data

 ClimbPast analyzes your Search Console data to surface queries where you have impressions but no dedicated page, and pages that rank on positions 5-30 where a content push can move the needle.
 Your content manager gets a prioritized list of opportunities ranked by traffic potential instead of spending hours in keyword research tools.

-• Prioritizes by traffic potential and ranking difficulty
+- Prioritizes by traffic potential and ranking difficulty

-• Feeds data-driven topics directly into your content calendar
+- Feeds data-driven topics directly into your content calendar

 Top Content Opportunities